Chapter 7 – Intent as Code (Mission Objects)

 Imagine you want an AI to update a specific section of your

 README.md to reflect a new API endpoint.
-With a traditional
+A typical request

-approach, you might write: “Update the ‘API Endpoints’ section in
+might look like this: “Update the ‘API Endpoints’ section in

 README.md to include /v2/users and describe